Graph Builder Data Import Issues

 --visualize parameter instead of

-There you can see whole graph.
+can see whole graph.
 You can click on edges and vertices and see the metadata.
-It is
+It is useful to see

 It can be hard to use on large graphs since, whole graph is displayed at once.
 And it can be hard to search for specific streets since only street graph is shown without the rest of information.

-Another option is to use debug layers, which shows extra layers on top of normal map.
+Another option is to use debug layers, which shows extra layers on top of the normal debug UI map.
+If you want to see them you need to open the map layer selector on the top left hand side and choose the requested layer.

 - Wheelchair access (which colors street edges red if they don't allow wheelchair or green otherwise)

-- Bike Safety (colors street edges based on how good are for cycling [smaller is better])
+- Bicycle safety (colors street edges based on how good are for cycling [smaller is better])

-- Traversal permissions (colors street edges based on what types of transit modes are allowed to travel on them (Pedestrian, cycling, car are currently supported)) Traversal permissions layer also draws links from transit stops/bike rentals and P+R to graph.
-And also draws transit stops, bike rentals and P+R vertices with different color.
+- Traversal permissions (colors street edges based on what types of transit modes are allowed to travel on them (Pedestrian, cycling, car are currently supported)) Traversal permissions layer also draws links from transit stops/vehicle rentals and P+R to graph.
+And also draws transit stops, vehicle rentals and P+R vertices with different color.

 Interpretation Traversal permissions layer